Dachacho/dotfiles/README.md

 My personal macOS dotfiles.

+the install script assumes that you want to do a clean and replace (it doesn't backup anything)

 ## What's in here
 - zsh config (starship + autosuggestions + syntax highlighting + zoxide)
 - Ghostty terminal config (Gruvbox Dark, JetBrainsMono Nerd Font)